min2ha/ukwa-site/content/target/68144/index.en.md

   "subject": "Brexit"
 }

-# Daily Mail, The: HAMISH MCRAE: Airbus wouldn't get off the ground without Britain's help despite what bosses say about Brexit

 Argues that Airbus' threats to quit the UK in the event of a hard/no deal Brexit are hollow.